cjratcliff/variational-dropout/README.md

 - Scikit-learn
 - Keras

-This repo contains fully connected and convolutional layers with variational dropout.
+This is a work in progress.
+The repo contains fully connected and convolutional layers with variational dropout.

-Currently runs a simple CNN on MNIST, CIFAR-10 or CIFAR-100.
+Currently runs a simple CNN or larger VGG-like network on MNIST, CIFAR-10 or CIFAR-100.